Standards-and-Practices/Structured-Rapid-Development/README.md

 <summary>Table of Contents</summary>

 - [Pathway Patterns](#pathway-patterns) - The journey a learner will go on.
-- [Module Patterns](#module-patterns) - Experiences on the journey that encourage learning.
+- [Component Patterns](#component-patterns) - Experiences on the journey that encourage learning.
     - [Case Patterns](#case-patterns)
     - [Practice Patterns](#practice-patterns)
     - [Problems Patterns](#problems-patterns)